Amenhotep III: Monuments and legacy

 One of Amenhotep's most popular epithets was Aten-tjehen which means "the Dazzling Sun Disk"; it appears in his titulary at Luxor temple and was frequently used as the name for one of his palaces, and for the Year 11 royal barge, as well as for a company of Amenhotep's army.

 In 2021, excavations revealed a settlement near Amenhotep's mortuary temple, called the Dazzling Aten, believed to have been built by king to house craftsmen and labourers working on royal projects at Thebes, along with its own bakery and cemetery.

 A Sed Festival Stela of Amenhotep III was taken from Egypt to Europe by an art dealer.
 Once owned by Eric Cassirer, it is now believed to be in a private collection in the United States.
 The white alabaster stela is 10 × 9 cm, but only its upper half survived.
 Front view: The god Heh, representing the number one million, holds notched palm leaves signifying years and the cartouche of Amenhotep, symbolically raising the pharaoh for a million years.
 Side view: A series of festival (ḥb) emblems together with a Sed (sd) emblem identifying the stela as one made for Amenhotep 's Sed Festival royal jubilee.
 Top and back view: These show malicious damage where the cartouche was chipped away.
 Cassirer suggests this was another example of Akhenaten's vandalism against Amun.
 Other gods displayed on the stela, Re and Ma'at, showed no damage.
 The altered stela may then have been displayed by Akhenaten.

+Attestations

-Another striking characteristic of Amenhotep's reign is the series of over 200 large commemorative stone scarabs that have been discovered over a large geographic area ranging from Syria (Ras Shamra) through to Soleb in Nubia.
+A striking characteristic of Amenhotep's reign is the series of over 200 large commemorative stone scarabs that have been discovered over a large geographic area ranging from Syria (Ras Shamra) through to Soleb in Nubia.
 Similarly, five other scarabs state that his wife Gilukhepa of Mitanni arrived in Egypt with a retinue of 317 women.
 She was the first of many such princesses who would enter the pharaoh's family.